totaro/javascript-chatgpt-clone/README.md

 <img src="images/chatgpt2.png">

-My personal OpenAI API key is not uploaded onto GitHub.
+My personal OpenAI API key is not uploaded onto GitHub (###_This is the reason why this project is not in githup pages_).

 Get your API key from: https://platform.openai.com/docs/api-reference/authentication